vexide/website/src/content/docs/features.md

 ## Miscellaneous Features

 These features provide extra functionality or compatibility.
 They are not enabled by default, since most vexide users do not (or should not) need them.
-They may be freely enabled both libraries and programs.
+They may be freely enabled by both libraries and programs.

 - `embedded-io`: Support for the [`embedded-io`](https://crates.io/crates/embedded-io) crate (as an alternative to using [`std::io`](https://doc.rust-lang.org/stable/std/io/index.html)).
 - `dangerous-motor-tuning` **(Advanced)**: Enables customizing the PID constants used by [Smart Motors](/docs/motor/).